Hydroneer on Steam - User reviews, Price & Information

 Hydroneer is a mining and base building sandbox.
 Dig for gold and other resources to turn a profit and enhance your mining operation.
 Build a base of operations, forge weapons, go fishing, and dig deep!

-Hydroneer is a base-building, mining and sandbox game developed and published by Foulball Hangover.
+Hydroneer is a base-building, mining and automation game developed and published by Foulball Hangover.

 Released on May 08th 2020 is available only on Windows in 19 languages: English, Russian, Portuguese - Brazil, French, German, Turkish, Dutch, Polish, Spanish - Spain, Romanian, Simplified Chinese, Czech, Italian, Korean, Arabic, Japanese, Danish, Norwegian and Swedish.